vulcanfox/aks-demo/README.md

 We store our policies in a policies folder at the .github level in the repository, which the workflow can then use for reference when running terraform-compliance.

 ### Environment-based workflow triggers
 As shown in the image above, we have workflow files for different environments (production.yaml, staging.yaml, etc.).
 These particular workflow files don’t actually carry out the steps (like validate, plan, apply, etc.).
 Instead, all they actually do is set the environment for our reusable workflow to run.
-This way, we have one workflow that is common between environments, and specs for our environments that can be different.
+This way, we have one workflow that is common between environments, and the individual specs for our environments that can be different.

 For example, we can see in the below code that the staging workflow triggers on pushes and pull requests on the staging branch and that it only looks at file changes in the staging environment and modules: